 How To Start The Lucrative Export Of Ginger From Nigeria To International Buyers

-First, What Are Ginger?
+First, What Is Ginger?

 Ginger is a flowering plant whose rhizome, ginger root, or simply ginger, is widely used as a spice or medicine.
+It is usually harvested as fresh ginger and then can be processed and exported as either ginger powder, sun-dried split ginger or fresh ginger to international buyers around the world.

 So What Is Ginger Export About?

-Facts About Ginger Export
+Facts About Ginger Export From Nigeria

 - Growing Ginger can create a great source of employment.